-Ahead of Point Break’s screening at the Wavelength Drive-In Cinema, we caught up with legendary big wave surfer and Strapped Crew tow surf pioneer Darrick Doerner at his home at Backyards on the North Shore, the day after Hurricane Douglas narrowly passed by the islands.
+Ahead of Point Break’s screenings at the Wavelength Drive-In Cinema, we caught up with legendary big wave surfer and Strapped Crew tow surf pioneer Darrick Doerner at his home at Backyards on the North Shore, the day after Hurricane Douglas narrowly passed by the islands.

 A big wave stand out at Waimea and the North Shore outer reefs in late 80’s early 90’s and a lifeguard and waterman of legendary repute, DD was a natural choice to perform what was then – and arguably still is today – the heaviest big wave film stunt ever; wiping out at Waimea Bay for Point Break‘s final scene, Bodhi’s fatal wipeout attempting to surf the 50 year storm at Bells Beach.